 The ancient theatre at Epidavros, Greece

-The theatre is located on the Peloponnese, in Epidavros, a sanctuary dedicated to Asclepius, the Greek god of medicine.
+The theater is located on the Peloponnese, in Epidavros, a sanctuary dedicated to Asclepius, the Greek god of medicine.
 People who were ill came here to be healed and were often prescribed music or plays to help cure them.

 Excavated in 1881, it has hosted the Epidavros Festival each summer since 1954.
 The festival lineup usually spotlights classical Greek plays, like Oedipus Rex and Electra and Orestes, but there are often musical performances too, including from British rock band Jethro Tull or cellist Yo-Yo Ma.